galicae/python-novice/episodes/09-writing-functions.md

 Hello!
 ```

-## Arguments in a function call are matched to its defined parameters.
+## Arguments in a function call are matched to its defined parameters

 - Functions are most useful when they can operate on different data.
 - Specify *parameters* when defining a function.